sachinOraon/Hotspot-Creator-for-Linux/Readme.md

 # A simple bash script to create hotspot and enabling internet connection sharing.

-* It may contain some bugs as I'm a beginner in shell scripting.
-I created it to learn bash scripting.

 // How to run
 * Download the file "h.sh"
 * Make it executable...
-   sudo chmod a+x h.sh
+   "sudo chmod a+x h.sh"
 * Execute the script
-   sudo sh h.sh
+   "sudo sh h.sh"

-// Switches to speed up things.
+// Flags to speed up things.
 * -r        To clear log and configs.
 Restores the modified files.
 * -c        To quickly run the hostapd.conf file saved previously.
+* -s        To stop hostapd and udhcpd services.
 * -h        To display help screen.

 // Some Notes on Creating WiFi Hotspot